guaix-ucm/pyemir/doc/tutorial_mos/simple_example.rst

    :width: 800
    :alt: overplot arclines 2

-The data arc lines appear around 3 pixels towards the left of the predicted locations (marked by the cyan circles).
+The observed arc lines appear around 3 pixels towards the left of the predicted locations (marked by the cyan circles).

 If you prefer to use ``ds9`` for this task, it is also possible to use the